DavidHe1127/Mr.He_HandBook/frontend/react.md

 `render`

-`componentDidUpdate`  - updated DOM interactions and post-render actions go here
+`componentDidUpdate`  - updated DOM interactions and post-render actions go here. **NO setState otherwise it might cause infinite loop**

 whenever parent passes down 'text' and it is equal to current 'text' no re-render